 Some of the biggest benefits of an FHA loan are its relaxed eligibility requirements and relatively low cost.
 To qualify, you need a minimum FICO® Score of 580 at Rocket Mortgage and a minimum down payment of 3.5%.
 You may also still qualify to get the loan even if you’ve filed for bankruptcy or struggled financially in the past.

-If you’ve served in our nation’s armed forces or are a qualify surviving spouse, you may qualify for a VA loan.
-These are generally the most favorable mortgages around.
+If you’ve served in our nation’s armed forces or are a qualifying surviving spouse, you may qualify for a VA loan.
+These are generally the most favorable mortgage loans available and a valuable benefit of military service.
 To get a VA loan, you must have a Certificate of Eligibility.
 You can qualify for a VA loan with a lower credit score and higher debt and may not be required to pay a down payment.
-With limited exceptions, you'll have to pay a funding fee – the VA’s equivalent of PMI – but it’s a one-time fee and can be rolled into the mortgage.
+With limited exceptions, you’ll have to pay a funding fee – the VA’s equivalent of PMI – but it’s a one-time fee and can be rolled into the mortgage.
 To be approved, you must have a debt-to-income ratio of no more than 60% and a minimum FICO® Score of 580 at Rocket Mortgage.